 While in an immersive view, your app is also responsible for handling all input.
 Input in Windows Mixed Reality is made up of gaze, gesture (HoloLens only), [voice, and motion controllers (immersive headsets only).

 Multiple apps with a 2D view placed around the Windows Mixed Reality home

 An app with a 2D view appears in the Windows Mixed Reality home (sometimes called the "shell") as a virtual slate, rendered alongside the app launchers and other holograms the user has placed in their world.
 The user can adjust this slate to move and scale it, though it remains at a fixed resolution whatever its size.
 If your app's first view is a 2D view, your 2D content will fill the same slate used to launch the app.

 In a desktop headset, you can run any Universal Windows Platform (UWP) apps that run on your desktop monitor today.
 These apps are already rendering 2D views today, and their content will automatically appear on a slate in the user's world when launched.
 2D UWP apps can target the Windows.Universal device family to run on both desktop headsets and on HoloLens as slates.

-One key use of 2D views is to show a text entry form that can make use of the system keyboard.
-Because the shell cannot render on top of an immersive view, the app must switch to a 2D view to show the system keyboard.
-Apps that want to accept text input can switch to a 2D view with a text box.
+One key use of 2D views is showing a text entry form that uses the system keyboard.
+Because the shell can't render on top of an immersive view, the app has to switch to a 2D view to show the system keyboard.
+Apps that want to accept text input need to switch to a 2D view with a text box.
 While that text box has focus, the system will show the system keyboard, allowing the user to enter text.

-Note that on a desktop PC, an app can have 2D views on both the desktop monitor and in an attached headset.
+An app can have 2D views on both the desktop monitor and in an attached headset on a desktop PC.
 For example, you can browse Edge on your desktop monitor using its main 2D view to find a 360-degree video.
 When you play that video, Edge will launch a secondary immersive view inside the headset to display the immersive video content.